 What is the latest update from the Center for International Education?

-On April 26, 2021, SEVP and the U.S. Department of State released updated information and it will affect your F-1 student status for the fall semester 2020 as follows:
+On April 26, 2021, SEVP and the U.S. Department of State released updated information and it will affect the F-1 or J-1 student status of our international students as follows:

-- For CONTINUING F-1 STUDENTS, it will be permitted to take your classes entirely online as long as you are enrolled in a full-time course load for the semester as usual.
-You may study either from inside the U.S. (e.g. on Loyola's campus) or alternatively from outside the U.S. (e.g. from your home country).
-You can, of course, also enroll in HyFlex classes and/or classes that are taught in person.
-Your SEVIS record will remain active.
+- For CONTINUING F-1 STUDENTS, it will be permitted to take more than one course online as long as you are enrolled in a full-time course load for the semester as usual.

-- If you are a NEWLY ADMITTED F-1 STUDENT and are starting your first semester this fall, you are allowed to apply for an F-1 visa and enter the U.S., as long as you are taking at least one class which you are attending in person on campus (this can be a HyFlex class as long as you are attending this class in person and not remotely).
+- If you are a NEWLY ADMITTED F-1 or J-1 STUDENT and are starting your first semester this fall, you are allowed to apply for an F-1 visa and enter the U.S., as long as you are taking at least one class which you are attending in person on campus.
 If you prefer to enroll in online education only, on the other hand, you would not be allowed to enter the U.S. and you would have to take your classes online from abroad.
-In this case, our CIE Office will send you a new updated form I-20 with which you can apply for an F-1 student visa for taking classes on campus starting in the spring semester 2021.